grz0zrg/fsynth/documentation/mk/docs/ui.md

 ### Input fields & MIDI learn

 Inputs fields are widgets accepting user values.
+Some input fields turn red when the input value is out of range.

 Some inputs have a red square which indicate MIDI learn functionality support for this widget